 - A. All non-exercised, validly issued Certificates issued prior to the effective date of this program shall be honored.
-However, this Amended and Restated Program shall govern the manner of exercising and prioritizing. - B. The effective date of this Amended and Restated Program is October 1, 2008.
+However, this Amended and Restated Program shall govern the manner of exercising and prioritizing. - B. The effective date of this Amended and Restated Program, as amended is January 1, 2021.